Bazz-B/Bazz-B/README.md

-- 👋 Hi, I’m @Aina Syakirah
+- 👋 Hi, I’m @lumine
 - 👀 I’m interested in learning more about data manipulation, machine learning and deep learning
-- 📖 🐱 🏸 🍛 Achieve healthy work-life balance
+- 📖 🐱 🏸 🍛 Love spicy food and read mangaaa
+-

 <!---
 Bazz-B/Aina Syakirah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.